StevieIsmagic/steviestaticsite/README.md

 ## `I enjoy simplicity over much everything else..`

-This is the first website I make for myself.
+This is the fourth portfolio website I make for myself.

+Each time I do, I learn more and more and more and more.

-I built it from first principles.
+I built this one from first principles.

 It's a single HTML page with a sprinkle of CSS and jQuery.

-I followed Material Design patterns with my own little twist.
+I followed Material Design patterns plus my own little twist.

-For a long time I thought about what I wanted to create as my personal site.
+For a long time I thought about what I wanted to create as my next personal site.

 I desired for whatever I built to be a representation of my true self..

+Authenticity is important to me :)

 ---